wp-plugins/tibdit/README.txt

 == Changelog ==

-= 1.2.24 =
+= 1.2.30 =

 Fixed a bug with plugin options not saving Significantly increased the amount of bitcoin address validation.
-The plugin will now blank the bitcoin address on settings save if it is invalid.
-Further improved the CSS to avoid collissions with themes or other plugins.
+Prevented setting save with invalid bitcoin address Further improved the CSS to avoid collissions with themes or other plugins.
+Added beta icon to widget and settings page

 = 1.2.22 =